 The Student Support Services (SSS) program provides opportunities for academic development, assists students with basic college requirements, and serves to motivate students toward the successful completion of their postsecondary education.
 The goal of SSS is to increase the college retention and graduation rates of its participants and to help students make the transition from one level of higher education to the next.

 How do I become a part of EACC’s SSS Program?
 Complete and submit the application.
 This is a voluntary support service; thus, only by returning a completed application in a timely fashion do you have the opportunity to secure a place in the program.
 By applying to SSS, you will be taking a giant step toward assuring your success at EACC.
-Click here to to access the SSS Application.
-(You will need to login to myEACC to access this application.)
+Click here to to access the Student Support Services Application.

 What are the eligibility requirements to be a part of SSS?
 Student Support Service programs are designed to serve college students who meet specific program requirements.
 To be eligible for admission to the SSS program, students must meet at least one of the following criteria: